NuggMD

 How to Cultivate Cannabis at Home

 The cannabis plant is an annual flower.
-In nature, it begins its life as a seedling in the spring and grows throughout the summer, flowering near the end of the summer and into the fall harvest season.
+In nature, it begins as a seedling in the spring and grows throughout the summer, flowering near the end of the summer and into the fall harvest season.
 The cannabis flowers produce seeds that are embedded in the ground in fall.
 The plant dies off in the winter, and the new seeds sprout again in the spring.

 When growing cannabis at home, you’ll want to mimic the plant’s natural lifecycle.